-Name: Date: library as well as library materials llivan County Library System in use of the and services.
-I am aware that policies available in the library and on-line for I have received copies of the following)• • Audio Visual Policy Wireless Internet Access WiFi Hotspot Policy Behavior Laptop Use Policy Public Access to Internet Children in Libraries Library Code of Conduct understand that a charge will be assessed to rep Signature ge of name, phone number, or address promptly.
-I place this card.
-Print and Sign as Adult Financially Respons sible for minor Print and Sign as responsible adult giving p Internet unsupervised. ermission for minor aged 13-17 to use the The following adults are authorized to prove ide Internet supervision for this minor child:
+Name: Date: van County Library System in use of the services.
+I am aware that policies change the library and on-line for review.
+I have received copies of the following: Audio Visual Policy WiFi Hotspot Policy Wireless Internet Access Behavior Laptop Use Policy Public Access to Internet Children in Libraries r ubite Access to Internet Library Code of Conduct understand that a charge will be assessed to replate the second of the s ace this card.
+Print and Sign as Adult Financially Responsib ble for minor Print and Sign as responsible adult giving per Internet unsupervised.
+The following adults are authorized to provid G